v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-text-files.md

 - examples [Visual Basic], reading text files
 - text files [Visual Basic], reading ms.assetid: 735fe9d7-0f7a-4185-ba02-f35e580ec4b8
-ms.openlocfilehash: 26e6d8f9cc64f0f1238afaaf6aaf85d69f6c32ce
+ms.openlocfilehash: 8af088ad269cc77bc5c83aedb86bde9af2e37a15
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71039431"
+ms.locfileid: "74334589"
 ---
-# <a name="how-to-read-from-text-files-in-visual-basic"></a>Instrukcje: Odczyt z plików tekstowych w Visual Basic
+# <a name="how-to-read-from-text-files-in-visual-basic"></a>Porady: odczyt z plików testowych w Visual Basic

-<xref:Microsoft.VisualBasic.MyServices.FileSystemProxy.ReadAllText%2A> Metoda`My.Computer.FileSystem` obiektu umożliwia odczytywanie z pliku tekstowego.
+The <xref:Microsoft.VisualBasic.MyServices.FileSystemProxy.ReadAllText%2A> method of the `My.Computer.FileSystem` object allows you to read from a text file.
 Kodowanie pliku może być określone, jeśli zawartość pliku używa kodowania, takiego jak ASCII lub UTF-8.

 Podczas odczytu z pliku używającego znaków rozszerzonych, trzeba będzie określić kodowanie pliku.

 > [!NOTE]
-> Aby odczytać plik pojedynczy wiersz tekstu, użyj <xref:Microsoft.VisualBasic.MyServices.FileSystemProxy.OpenTextFileReader%2A> metody `My.Computer.FileSystem` obiektu. `OpenTextFileReader` Metoda<xref:System.IO.StreamReader> zwraca obiekt.
-Można użyć <xref:System.IO.StreamReader.ReadLine%2A> metody `StreamReader` obiektu, aby odczytać plik jeden wiersz jednocześnie.
-Można testować pod kątem końca pliku przy użyciu <xref:System.IO.StreamReader.EndOfStream%2A> metody `StreamReader` obiektu.
+> To read a file a single line of text at a time, use the <xref:Microsoft.VisualBasic.MyServices.FileSystemProxy.OpenTextFileReader%2A> method of the `My.Computer.FileSystem` object.
+The `OpenTextFileReader` method returns a <xref:System.IO.StreamReader> object.
+You can use the <xref:System.IO.StreamReader.ReadLine%2A> method of the `StreamReader` object to read a file one line at a time.
+You can test for the end of the file using the <xref:System.IO.StreamReader.EndOfStream%2A> method of the `StreamReader` object.

 ## <a name="to-read-from-a-text-file"></a>Aby odczytać z pliku tekstowego

-`ReadAllText` Użyj metody `My.Computer.FileSystem` obiektu, aby odczytać zawartość pliku tekstowego w ciągu, dostarczając ścieżkę.
+Use the `ReadAllText` method of the `My.Computer.FileSystem` object to read the contents of a text file into a string, supplying the path.
 Poniższy przykład odczytuje zawartość test.txt jako ciąg i wyświetla go w oknie komunikatu.

 [!code-vb[VbFileIORead#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbFileIORead/VB/Class1.vb#2)]

 ### <a name="to-read-from-a-text-file-that-is-encoded"></a>Aby odczytać z pliku tekstowego, który jest kodowany

-`ReadAllText` Użyj metody `My.Computer.FileSystem` obiektu, aby odczytać zawartość pliku tekstowego w ciągu, podając ścieżkę i typ kodowania pliku.
+Use the `ReadAllText` method of the `My.Computer.FileSystem` object to read the contents of a text file into a string, supplying the path and file encoding type.
 Poniższy przykład odczytuje zawartość pliku z kodowaniem UTF32 test.txt jako ciąg i wyświetla go w oknie komunikatu.

 [!code-vb[VbFileIORead#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbFileIORead/VB/Class1.vb#3)]